 I was a guest editor at Patient Education and Counselling, supervised five PhD students and am a member of the Association for Moral Education (AME).
 I have produced 64 scientific peer reviewed publications that are well cited (2,493 citations and an H-index of 16, Google Scholar 28-02-2020).
 I am an expert in qualitative and quantitative research methods, amongst others in questionnaire development and validation.

-My current research aims at interactive online micro-learning for moral development.
+My current research aims at interactive online micro-learning for moral development and the sustainable development goals.
 Expertise: Moral Development, Learning for the unknown, Ecology of learning, Ubiquitous learning (didactics and learning technology), Self-directed professional learning, Self-management, Quality of life, Patient-provider communication, Adherence, Questionnaire development, Quantitative research methods, Teaching & Learning and Society & Technology.

 - 2014-present: Future Life Research B.V.: Head of Research and Owner/Entrepreneur.